From Yoga to Krishna Consciousness

 From my own experience, I'd say most yoga teachers do not go into the Vedic philosophy with students because we fear it will scare them away or make them uncomfortable.
 Living in a painfully politically correct society makes it a real challenge to discuss intense spiritual topics in everyday situations, like in yoga class.
 Nonetheless, I think it is necessary to inform students about the spiritual depths and potential of traditional yoga practice, educating them about the various paths, giving them the Bhagavad Gita, and encouraging them to explore with an open mind.
 After all, each student we receive comes to us for a reason; let us fulfill our cosmic purpose to it's fullest potential!

-In the 8 Limbs, he provides clear and condensed instructions on how to reach Samadhi aka Krishna consciousness, or God-realization (some may call enlightenment).
+In the 8 Limbs, he provides clear and condensed instructions on how to reach Samadhi.
 He prescribed a stair like process for very gradual training in controlling the senses, and focusing the mind for meditation.
 The purpose of meditation, according to Ashtanga yoga is spiritual realization, or enlightenment.
-In the West, we rarely ever use Patanajali's yoga system for it's intended purpose: God-realization.
+In the West, we rarely ever use Patanajali's yoga system for it's intended purpose: spiritual realization.
 Because humanity is currently in an age of vice (Kali yuga), our natural human interests are swayed toward materialism, self-centeredness and ego boosting.
 This leaves little room for genuine interest in spiritual life, which requires a surrendering of the ego.
 Our collective consciousness is in a low tide, amplifying our material desires and muffling our spiritual awareness.
 Look at the way we treat yoga, for example: this ancient and sacred practice is watered down through interpretation, diluting the potency of the original teachings, and is continuously being further sorted through to suit our interests.
 We pervert the goal of yoga when we fail to use it for it's greatest purpose: self-realization.
 Due to the regular demands of living in the modern world, this natural cycle (Kali yuga) makes it extremely difficult, if not impossible to utilize Patanjali's meditational yoga system successfully.

 The authentic birthplace of any lineage of yoga lies in the Bhagavad Gita where Krishna delineates to Arjuna all the paths of yoga, all of which lead back to Him.
 Krishna describes and instructs Arjuna in three basic paths of yoga: karma yoga, bhakti yoga, and jnana yoga.